huangyz0918/termax/README.md

 ## Quick Start

+> [!TIP]
-After installation, you'll need to configure the LLM (e.g., set the OpenAI API key).
-A setup guide will automatically launch the first time you use
+> * After installation, you'll need to configure the LLM (e.g., set the [OpenAI API key](https://beta.openai.com/account/api-keys)).
+> * A setup guide will automatically launch the first time you use Termax.
-Termax.
-Alternatively, you can manually initiate configuration at any time by running `t config` or `termax config`.
+> * Alternatively, you can manually initiate configuration at any time by running `t config` or `termax config`.

 #### Ask Commands